-Amy Williams has also appeared in and presented on shows including Top Gear, and The Jonathan Ross Show and was the Glamour magazine Sportswoman of the Year, and presents awards at events including the Press Awards and the BAFTAs.
+Amy Williams has also appeared in and presented on shows including Top Gear, and The Jonathan Ross Show; and was the Glamour magazine Sportswoman of the Year.
+She presents awards at events including the Press Awards and the BAFTAs.

 Amy Williams is also much in demand as event host as well as being an accomplished motivational speaker and presents a unique and hugely inspiring story detailing her rise from relative obscurity to Winter Olympic Champion.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.